r-k-b/tech-talk-elm/PITCHME.md

 _elm-css elm-plot elm-test elm-sortable-table elm-route-url elm-decode-pipeline elm-graphql_

 ---

+Choice paralysis

++++

 JS encourages many modules

 -vs-

-Elm says there should be one great package that solves the problems
+Elm says there should be one great package that solves the problem

 ---

-Babel • Webpack • TypeScript • Redux • ...

 You don't need half a dozen different tools to write Elm

++++

+Babel • Webpack • TypeScript • Redux
+Redux-Loop • Redux-Saga • Create-React-App
+...etc...

 ---